JOJ0/synadm/README.md

-## Implementation status / commands list
+## Implementation Status / Commands List

 [Follow this link to the official Synapse Admin API docs](https://matrix-org.github.io/synapse/develop/usage/administration/admin_api/index.html) - direct links to the specific API documentation pages are provided in the list below.